dorukustay4/Webex-Ultrasound-C/README.md

-# Ultrasound Webex - Telemedicine Application
+# UltraAnnotate - Local Ultrasound Annotation Platform

-A modern Electron-based telemedicine application that integrates Webex video calling with role-based authentication for expert supervisors and resident doctors.
+A modern Electron-based annotation platform designed for ultrasound experts to annotate medical imagery locally while sharing their screens through any web conferencing tool to educate trainees and collaborate with peers.

 ## 🚀 Quick Start